fstab/grok_exporter/CONFIG.md

 True is good for debugging, because we process all available log lines.
 False is good for production, because we avoid to process lines multiple times when `grok_exporter` is restarted.
 The default value for `readall` is `false`.

+If `fail_on_missing_logfile` is true, `grok_exporter` will not start if the `path` is not found.
+This is the default value, and it should be used in most cases because a missing logfile is likely a configuration error.
+However, in some scenarios you might want `grok_exporter` to start successfully even if the logfile is not found, because you know the file will be created later.
+In that case, set `fail_on_missing_logfile: false`.

 On `poll_interval_seconds`: You probably don't need this.
 The internal implementation of `grok_exporter`'s file input is based on the operating system's file system notification mechanism, which is `inotify` on Linux,